Our projects

 ADxS.org is constantly being expanded and improved.

-For people with ADHD with more specific problems, experts and scientists, it could be helpful to make all changes made since a date set by the reader graphically visible on a page.
-The display should then look like Word’s revision mode: new text added since the set date is colored and underlined, deleted text is colored and crossed out.
+For people with ADHD with more specific problems, experts and scientists, it could be helpful to make all changes made since a date that can be set by the reader graphically visible on a page.
+The display should then look like Word’s revision mode: The text that has been added since a pre-settable date is displayed in color and underlined, text that has been deleted since then is displayed in color and crossed out.

-1.17.
-Web/document search with word graph / cooccurrence graph
+1.15.
+Web/document search with word graph / co-occurrence graph

 We would like to open up the specialist information/source texts available to us by means of co-occurrence graphs (word graph/word cloud) in order to make content-related connections visually tangible via the overall search result.